 How do we make Enlightened Medicine the new standard?

 We are already on our way.
 Here’s what you can do to help.

 - Share this post with like-minded friends and colleagues.
 Start a conversation.

 - Begin a practice of regular introspection and/or meditation.
+(If you're not sure how to begin, start here.)
 The insights from this practice are necessary to integrate the incomplete information we were taught with our own intuition, without discarding useful knowledge.